ngqkhai/clean-architecture-todo-app/STATUS.md

 ---

-**Current Status:** 🎉 **PROJECT 100% COMPLETE!** Both backend and frontend are fully implemented and functional!
-The application demonstrates Clean Architecture, DDD principles, database swappability (PostgreSQL ↔ MongoDB), and a beautiful minimalist UI with the specified color palette.
-Ready for deployment and testing!
+**Current Status:** Backend architecture is COMPLETE.
+Auth endpoints need debugging (likely a simple fix).
+Once auth works, the entire backend will be fully functional!